geopython/pygeoapi/docs/source/configuration.rst

 For collections, at the level of an item or items, by default the JSON-LD representation adds:

 - The GeoJSON JSON-LD `vocabulary and context <https://geojson.org/geojson-ld/>`_ to the ``@context``.
-- An ``@id`` for each feature in a collection, that is the URL for that feature (resolving to its HTML representation in pygeoapi)
+- An ``@id`` for each item in a collection, that is the URL for that item (resolving to its HTML representation in pygeoapi)

 .. note::
-   While this is enough to provide valid RDF (as GeoJSON-LD), it does not allow the *properties* of your features to be unambiguously interpretable.
+   While this is enough to provide valid RDF (as GeoJSON-LD), it does not allow the *properties* of your items to be unambiguously interpretable.

 pygeoapi currently allows for the extension of the ``@context`` to allow properties to be aliased to terms from